HariniMajety/GraphicsFinal/README.md

 ## How To Run

+This project runs natively in the browser using ES modules and requires no compilation step.
 Because the app is written as ES modules, serve the repository with any simple static web server.

 ### Option 1: One-Command Python Launcher